Chart Color Schemes

 Svensson Heights - Norville faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 12.4%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 9.1%, followed by postgraduate qualifications (1.8%) and graduate diplomas (1.5%).
-Vocational credentials are prominent, with 39.8% of residents aged 15+ holding them, including advanced diplomas (7.7%) and certificates (32.1%).
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common, with 9.1% of residents holding one, followed by postgraduate qualifications (1.8%) and graduate diplomas (1.5%).
+Vocational credentials are prominent, with 39.8% of residents aged 15+ possessing them.

 Frequently Asked Questions - Education